Overwhelmed Parents Need to Start HERE to Define the Problem

 Affirm Character, not Just Actions

-As your children grow and demonstrate godly character, be sure to affirm it.
+As your children grow and demonstrate godly character, be sure to affirm it, keeping discipline positive by affirming approximately right behavior helps too.
 A little praise or even admiration for growth can go a long way.
 Admiration and gratefulness are two different things.
 Many parents are in the habit of thanking their kids for things, but many don’t practice admiration.
 Thankfulness focuses on what a child does; admiration acknowledges who the person is.

 For example, you might thank your son for taking out the garbage, but you could go a step further by saying, “I really like it that you did a thorough job.
 I admire that about you.
 You saw that extra bag of trash by the door and took it out too.
 That’s a great quality.”